-a.
+- a.
 Standard.
-The music unit must carefully select, train, supervise, and evaluate graduate teaching assistants whenever they are employed.
+The music unit must carefully select, train, supervise, and evaluate graduate teaching assistants whenever they are employed. - b.
+Guideline.
 Guidelines pertaining to graduate teaching assistants should be informed by institutional policies and procedures.
-Responsibilities and expectations should be clearly articulated to graduate teaching assistants and included in institutional publications.
+Responsibilities and expectations should be clearly articulated to graduate teaching assistants and included in institutional publications. - c. b.
+Recommendation.
+Mentoring programs for graduate teaching assistants are encouraged.